 Over the last few years, since completing The Wellness Project, my pursuit of healthy hedonism has meant less wine, but also better, cleaner wine that is responsibly made.

 Luckily, organic wines have been cropping up more and more on restaurant lists, going toe to toe with the conventional heavy weights.
-The contents of these bottles are made using organic farming and harvesting practices – meaning, no pesticides and such.
+The contents of these bottles are made using organic farming and harvesting practices – meaning, no additives, pesticides and such.

 If a wine is also biodynamic, it means that the vineyard is harvested sustainably according to the lunar calendar.
 Usually, biodynamic vineyards also have a working farm nearby, as the wine production is weaved into the overall sustainability of the operation as a whole.